5

 Records Reviewed: 267 pages (Bates RM-0005 through RM-0275)

-Download medical summary template in PDF
+Download medical summary template in PDF for free

 5 Steps to Summarize Medical Records